 ABOUT THE FESTIVAL

-Founded in 1977, the San Francisco International LGBTQ Film Festival is the longest-running, largest, and most widely recognized LGBTQ film exhibition event in the world.
-As a community event with an annual attendance of more than 63,000, the Festival is the most prominent and well-attended LGBTQ arts program in the Bay Area.
+Founded in 1977, the San Francisco International LGBTQ Film Festival is the longest-running, largest, and most widely recognized LGBTQ (lesbian, gay, bisexual, transgender, queer) film exhibition event in the world.
+As a community event with an annual attendance of more than 60,000, the Festival is the most prominent and well-attended LGBTQ arts program in the Bay Area.

-Frameline39: the 39th San Francisco International LGBTQ Film Festival returns to the Bay Area June 18-28, 2015, with its signature showcase of the world’s leading queer cinema.
-Frameline39 unites diverse communities for 11 days of innovative and socially relevant cinema.
-Discover emerging talents and embrace an unparalleled community of festivalgoers at the world’s largest celebration of queer cinema.
+Frameline42: the 42nd San Francisco International LGBTQ Film Festival returns to the Bay Area with its signature showcase of the world’s leading queer cinema.
+Frameline42 unites diverse communities for 11 days of innovative and socially relevant cinema.
+Discover emerging talents and embrace an unparalleled community of festival-goers at the world’s largest celebration of queer cinema.
 The Festival pays tribute to LGBTQ experiences through pioneering documentaries, gripping features, delightful shorts, cinematic classics, and more.

 Each year, Frameline hosts 400 official Festival Guests, including directors, producers, actors, programmers, distributors, and buyers that range from small independent entities to major studios such as Strand Releasing, Wolfe Video, The Film Collaborative, TLA Releasing, HBO, Showtime, and Warner Brothers.
 The Festival is one of the largest annual business meeting places for theatrical and educational film and video buyers in Northern California.

 Committed to showcasing the best and most diverse work by, about and of interest to the LGBTQ community, we strongly encourage applications from women and people of color.
 The Festival is produced by Frameline, a nonprofit arts organization dedicated to the exhibition, distribution, funding and promotion of LGBTQ media arts.